TY - JOUR

 N1 - Publisher Copyright:

-© 2024.
-The Author(s).
+© The Author(s) 2024.

-PY - 2024/11/5
+PY - 2024/12

-Y1 - 2024/11/5
+Y1 - 2024/12

-N2 - BACKGROUND: PfAP2-EXP2 is located within chromosome 6 of Plasmodium falciparum recently identified to be undergoing an extensive selective sweep in West African isolates.
+N2 - Background: PfAP2-EXP2 is located within chromosome 6 of Plasmodium falciparum recently identified to be undergoing an extensive selective sweep in West African isolates.
 The gene encoding this transcription factor, PfAP2-EXP2, is essential and thus likely subject to purifying selection that limits variants in the parasite population despite its genomic location.
-METHODS: 72 Plasmodium falciparum field samples and 801 clinical sequences from the Pf6 MalariaGEN dataset of Ghanaian origin, were integrated and analysed.
-RESULTS: A total of 14 single nucleotide variants of which 5 were missense variants, were identified after quality checks and filtering.
+Methods: 72 Plasmodium falciparum field samples and 801 clinical sequences from the Pf6 MalariaGEN dataset of Ghanaian origin, were integrated and analysed.
+Results: A total of 14 single nucleotide variants of which 5 were missense variants, were identified after quality checks and filtering.
 Except for one, all identified variants were rare among the clinical samples obtained in this study (Minor allelic frequency < 0.01).
 Further results revealed a considerably low dN/dS value (0.208) suggesting the presence of purifying selection.
-Further, all the mutant amino acids were wildtype residues in AP2-EXP2 orthologous proteins-tentatively suggesting a genus-level conservation of amino acid residues.
+Further, all the mutant amino acids were wildtype residues in AP2-EXP2 orthologous proteins—tentatively suggesting a genus-level conservation of amino acid residues.
 Computational analysis and predictions corroborated these findings.
-CONCLUSIONS: Despite the recent extensive selective sweep within chromosome 6 of West African isolates, PfAP2-EXP2 of Ghanaian origin exhibits low nucleotide diversity and very low dN/dS consistent with purifying selection acting to maintain the function of an essential gene.
+Conclusions: Despite the recent extensive selective sweep within chromosome 6 of West African isolates, PfAP2-EXP2 of Ghanaian origin exhibits low nucleotide diversity and very low dN/dS consistent with purifying selection acting to maintain the function of an essential gene.
 The conservation of AP2-EXP2 is an important factor that makes it a potential drug target.
+Graphical Abstract: (Figure presented.)

-AB - BACKGROUND: PfAP2-EXP2 is located within chromosome 6 of Plasmodium falciparum recently identified to be undergoing an extensive selective sweep in West African isolates.
+AB - Background: PfAP2-EXP2 is located within chromosome 6 of Plasmodium falciparum recently identified to be undergoing an extensive selective sweep in West African isolates.
 The gene encoding this transcription factor, PfAP2-EXP2, is essential and thus likely subject to purifying selection that limits variants in the parasite population despite its genomic location.
-METHODS: 72 Plasmodium falciparum field samples and 801 clinical sequences from the Pf6 MalariaGEN dataset of Ghanaian origin, were integrated and analysed.
-RESULTS: A total of 14 single nucleotide variants of which 5 were missense variants, were identified after quality checks and filtering.
+Methods: 72 Plasmodium falciparum field samples and 801 clinical sequences from the Pf6 MalariaGEN dataset of Ghanaian origin, were integrated and analysed.
+Results: A total of 14 single nucleotide variants of which 5 were missense variants, were identified after quality checks and filtering.
 Except for one, all identified variants were rare among the clinical samples obtained in this study (Minor allelic frequency < 0.01).
 Further results revealed a considerably low dN/dS value (0.208) suggesting the presence of purifying selection.
-Further, all the mutant amino acids were wildtype residues in AP2-EXP2 orthologous proteins-tentatively suggesting a genus-level conservation of amino acid residues.
+Further, all the mutant amino acids were wildtype residues in AP2-EXP2 orthologous proteins—tentatively suggesting a genus-level conservation of amino acid residues.
 Computational analysis and predictions corroborated these findings.
-CONCLUSIONS: Despite the recent extensive selective sweep within chromosome 6 of West African isolates, PfAP2-EXP2 of Ghanaian origin exhibits low nucleotide diversity and very low dN/dS consistent with purifying selection acting to maintain the function of an essential gene.
+Conclusions: Despite the recent extensive selective sweep within chromosome 6 of West African isolates, PfAP2-EXP2 of Ghanaian origin exhibits low nucleotide diversity and very low dN/dS consistent with purifying selection acting to maintain the function of an essential gene.
 The conservation of AP2-EXP2 is an important factor that makes it a potential drug target.
+Graphical Abstract: (Figure presented.)

 KW - Malaria